The Top-Rated Car Seats of 2025: Which One is Right for Your Child Now?

 This article contains affiliate links to products I feel good about endorsing, meaning I may earn commission from qualifying purchases.
 Check disclaimers for more info.

-Most popular infant car seat: The Chicco KeyFit 30 Infant Car Seat.
+Most popular infant car seat: The Graco SnugRide 35 Lite LX Infant Car Seat.
 It is easy to install, lightweight, and has excellent safety ratings.
-We used this one for our first born.
+We used a similar one to this for our first born.
 For baby #2 we got fancy with a second hand Doona Car Seat/Stroller that offers convenience and versatility in one product.

 Most popular rear facing convertible car seat: The Graco Extend2Fit Convertible Car Seat is a popular choice for rear-facing convertible car seats.
 It has an extended rear-facing mode, which means it can be used rear-facing for children up to 50 pounds.
-We have kids that run small (our 8 year old just passed the 50 lb mark this year) so we opted for the Evenflo Tribute lightweight convertible car seat.
-It's an excellent choice for parents looking for a safe and affordable option.
-Its compact size makes it easy to install and move between cars (i.e. great for travel) and the cost is low enough that it makes it a great option for a spare car seat kept at grandparents' house.
+If you're looking for something with a slimmer form factor, look no further than the Diono Radian 3R.
+It's one of the only rear to forward facing car seats that can be nestled three across in the back seat.
+The compact size also makes it easy to install and move between cars (i.e. great for travel).
 Plus, as your child grows, the seat can be adjusted to accommodate their changing needs, making it a great long-term investment.

-Most popular harness to booster car seat: The Britax Frontier ClickTight Harness-2-Booster Car Seat is a popular choice for a forward-facing car seat.
-It has an easy installation system which does not rely on LATCH system and can be used as a harness seat and a booster seat.
+Most popular harness to booster car seat: The Graco Tranzitions 3 in 1 Harness Booster Seat is the one we chose for our oldest when he finally outgrew the Evenflo Tribute.
+It remains the most popular choice for a forward-facing car seat.
+It works with the LATCH system, can be used as a harness seat and a high-backed booster, or remove the back altogether for just the booster seat.

 When do I transition my child from a forward-facing car seat to a high-backed booster?